Alfresco/docs-alfresco/governance-services/3.0/upgrade/index.md

 1. Ensure your current production environment is running a version that is supported for upgrading.

-2. Download Alfresco Content Services 6.0 and the Governance Services Distribution ZIP from the [Support Portal](http://support.alfresco.com){:target="_blank"}.
+2. Download Alfresco Content Services 6.0 and the Governance Services Distribution ZIP from [Hyland Community](https://community.hyland.com/){:target="_blank"}.

 3. Download Alfresco Content Services and the Records Management AMP zip.